 The bus will take approximately 35-40 minutes from Central, then it's an extra 20 minutes if you are going to Stanley.

-Many of the city tours offered by operators make a stop here at Repulse Bay.
-We like Viator's Hong Kong Island Half-Day Tour, which at about US$36 per person is great value and covers a lot of the highlights, it is a great introduction for first-timers.
+at about US$35 per person (Kids $28) is great value and covers a lot of the highlights, it is a great introduction for first-timers.

 This comprehensive half-day tour

 is a great way to get to know Hong Kong Island and its famous landmarks and history.

 The tour lasts approximately 5 hours with pick up points at several Hong Kong and Kowloon hotels.

 - Ride on the Peak Tram and views from Victoria Peak